Meroje/documentation-en/source/contribute/copy_style_guide.rst

 Novius OS is written in **British English**.
 So could you please be kind enough to restrain from using the spelling ‘Media Center’ instead of the more gentrified ‘Media Centre’?

-For quotation marks, we follow `the rule given by Oxford Dictionnaries <http://oxforddictionaries.com/us/words/quotation-marks-american>`__—single inverted commas e.g. ‘Hello world’.
+For quotation marks, we follow `the rule given by Oxford Dictionnaries <http://oxforddictionaries.com/us/words/quotation-marks-american>`__ —single inverted commas e.g. ‘Hello world’.
 Besides please use apostrophes (’) not the prime symbol (').

 Copy examples
 *************